 Advocacy, adjudication, bargaining, conciliation, mediation, negotiation, and withdrawal are examples of conflict management.
 Professionals in conflict management often encourage parties in conflict, share common relationships, and develop mutual ground or a shared narrative.
 Ideally, this is to attain a workable outcome that parties can live with to resolve their disputes.

 At times parties in dispute may require the assistance of an impartial mediator to achieve a sense of closure for all concerned.
 This process can be particularly helpful in situations involving groups such as:

 - victims and offenders;

 - wherever conflict is seen to exist, for example, between parties to a contract.

-Focus in conflict management and human rights seem to be on developing autonomy, liberty or peace.
-Deviant behaviours that disrupt peace could provide opportunities for individuals and communities to learn and to heal (Hassell, 1996, pp. 31-32).
+The focus in conflict management and human rights seems to be on developing autonomy, liberty or peace.
+Deviant behaviours that disrupt peace could provide opportunities for individuals and communities to learn and heal (Hassell, 1996, pp. 31-32).
 Conflict management strategies, including mediation, may be applied in formal or less official situations to address disputes (Barsky, 2000, pp. 185-186).
 A common theme that binds approaches to conflict management and human rights is giving parties the dignity of exercising personal or social choices.
-An individual’s or group’s opportunities to exercise personal or social choice may be limited by the law.
-However, at a central core individuals and groups might have some level of autonomy.
+The law may limit an individual’s or group’s opportunities to exercise personal or social choice.
+However, at the central core, individuals and groups might have some level of autonomy.
 Citations to the literature are available upon request.

 “To jaw-jaw is always better than to war-war” (Sir Winston Churchill).